Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 The budget-friendly strategy of buying a whole beef tenderloin does mean that you have some trimming and slicing to do.
 But it's very easy!

-For a great tutorial on trimming the beef tenderloin, check out this helpful YouTube video: Trimming and Tying Your Whole Holiday Tenderloin by Wegmans.
+For a great tutorial on trimming beef tenderloin, check out this video: Trimming and Tying Your Whole Holiday Tenderloin by Wegmans.

 This is a shiny, bluish strip of connective tissue that runs most of the length of the tenderloin.
 It will not break down during the roast and is inedible.